Is Home Equity Loan Interest Tax Deductible for a Rental Property?

 Mortgage interest: The company that holds the mortgage of your financed property will send out a form 1098 at the beginning of the year.
 This form shows how much you’ve paid in mortgage interest, which is fully tax deductible.

-Insurance premiums: Premiums from insurance policies such as homeowners, liability, flood, and hazard insurance also are fully deductible.
+Insurance premiums: Premiums from insurance policies such as homeowners, liability, flood, and hazard insurance are also fully deductible.

 The Bottom Line